-4. Controlling Digital Media & Websites
+Controlling Digital Media and Website

-- Operator-controlled messages placed in digital media-including third party internet and mobile sites, affiliate platforms, commercial marketing emails or text messages, social media sites and downloadable content-shall comply with all applicable provisions of this Code concerning the content of such messages. - Owned websites and apps that offer sports wagering should include a responsible gaming message and a link to a site that provides information about responsible gaming and responsible gaming services. - Owned websites or profiles that include sports betting content, including social media pages and sites, shall include a reminder of the legal age for sports wagering. - Age affirmation mechanisms, utilizing month, day and year of birth, will apply before a user can gain access to any page where individuals can engage in gambling. - Owned websites will include geolocation mechanisms on those pages where individuals can engage in gambling, in order to restrict access only to those wagering within a legal jurisdiction. - User-generated content on an owned site or web page will be monitored and moderated on a regular basis for compliance with the provisions of this code. - Digital marketing communications will respect user privacy and comply with all applicable legal privacy requirements including those governing consent.
+- Messages placed in digital media-including third party internet and mobile sites, commercial marketing emails or text messages, social media sites, and downloadable content-shall comply with all applicable provisions of this Code concerning the content of such messages. - Each website that includes advertising or marketing materials should include a responsible gaming message and a link to a site that provides information about responsible gaming and responsible gaming services. - Owned websites or profiles that include sports betting content, including social media pages and sites, shall include a reminder of the legal age for sports wagering.
+Age affirmation mechanisms, utilizing month, day, and year of birth, will apply before a user can gain access to any page where individuals can engage in gambling. - The AGA will provide to managers of parent control software the names and website addresses of all member-company websites that enable consumers to wager on sports. - Owned websites will include geolocation mechanisms on those pages where individuals can engage in gambling, in order to screen any individuals who reside in jurisdictions that have not legalized sports wagering. - User-generated content on an owned site or web page will be monitored and moderated on a regular basis for compliance with the provisions of this code. - Digital marketing communications will respect user privacy and comply with all applicable legal privacy requirements including those governing consent.
 All such messages targeting an individual recipient will be clearly identified as originating from the sports betting operator or otherwise attributable to the operator.
 In addition, each such message sent via email or text message will provide the option therein of opting out or unsubscribing. - Owned websites shall disclose to users-in their terms of use or other policy statements-any practices of the website that involve sharing user information with third parties unrelated to the operator sponsoring the site.